Easy and Healthy Sweet Potato Recipes

 Hasselback Sweet Potatoes

-Here’s a great way to rev-up your typical baked sweet potato: Turn it into a gorgeous hasselback sweet potato, and drizzle it with smoky chipotle cream.
+Here’s a spin on a typical baked sweet potato: Turn it into a gorgeous hasselback sweet potato and drizzle it with smoky chipotle cream.
 The accordion-like cuts give the potato some crispy outer edges, keeping the insides moist and soft.
 They also turn it into a pull-apart dish that’s super fun to eat.
-You can bake just one for yourself for lunch or dinner, or cook up a bunch at a time (perfect for dinner parties or holiday entertaining).

 Slow Cooker Beef-and-Sweet Potato Chili